 Nice coffee shop near the riverfront with a daily vegetarian lunch menu—set menu for just 100 CZK.

 Address: Na Hrobci 3, Prague 2; www.cafeterapie.cz

-Prague’s first health/organic food shop opened in 1991, and is an all-vegan cafeteria and sandwich bar offering cheap salads, sandwiches, pizzas, vegetarian goulash and burgers.
-Currently they have three restaurants; one is at Melntrichova, another in Jungmannova, and the last in Dejvice.
+Prague’s first health/organic food shop opened in 1991 and is an all-vegan cafeteria and sandwich bar offering cheap salads, sandwiches, pizzas, vegetarian goulash and burgers.
+They have three restaurants; one is at Melntrichova, another in Jungmannova, and the last in Dejvice.
 Daily special set menus are available.
 Mains cost from 100 to 200 CZK.